Five things you can do to take care of your mental health

 Strong social bonds are a key determinant of mental health.
 Humans are social beings, and meaningful relationships provide emotional support, reduce feelings of isolation, and enhance life satisfaction.
 Studies published in PLOS Medicine show that individuals with robust social networks have lower rates of depression and anxiety and a higher sense of wellbeing.

 Stay connected with friends and family, even if it is through virtual means.
 Joining community groups, participating in volunteer activities, or attending local events can help expand your social circle and provide a sense of belonging.
+The NHS five steps to mental wellbeing include “connect with other people” and “give to others”, reflecting how both support and kindness can lift mood.

 4. Practice mindfulness and stress management

 Mindfulness involves being present in the moment without judgment, which can help reduce stress and improve emotional regulation.
 According to a meta-analysis in the journal Psychological Science, mindfulness practices like meditation, deep breathing, and yoga can reduce symptoms of depression, anxiety, and chronic stress.
+You do not need long meditation sessions to benefit – simple practices such as pausing to notice your breath, sounds, or sensations can help when your mind feels crowded.

 Apps like Headspace and Calm offer guided meditations for beginners, while practicing gratitude journals and progressive muscle relaxation can complement mindfulness routines.
 Stress management is also about setting boundaries and learning to say no when necessary to protect your mental energy.